-- no. 10 sites located throughout Italy are covered by the application of the Emission Trading Directive, the instrument for implementing the Kyoto Protocol for reducing greenhouse gas emissions; - no site falls within the scope of application of the Aviation Emission Trading Scheme (ETS), which extends the European CO2 emission trading system to certain flight activities.
+- > CO2 emissions: Leonardo has been engaged for some time in a process of reducing its CO2 emissions, which are reported and analysed by means of the Carbon Management System, the system developed on a voluntary basis in line with the provisions laid down in the Greenhouse Gas Protocol.
+From a regulatory point of view: - > 10 sites located throughout Italy are covered by the application of the Emission Trading Directive6, the instrument for implementing the Kyoto Protocol for reducing greenhouse gas emissions; - no site falls within the scope of application of the Aviation Emission Trading Scheme (ETS)7, which extends the European CO2 emission trading system to certain flight activities.